 The projected subgradient method monitors the solidification of the part for convergence.
 The solidification measure which fraction of the elements is either fully used or deleted.
 The value will be one for a fully converged design, that is a design with all elements either fully used or deleted.
 The optimality criteria algorithm monitors the mass redistributed per iteration for convergence.
 Ideally this number will be zero for a converged design, but in practice it only goes down to a small number.

-Typically the problem is converged in less than 30 iterations, but this is not guaranteed.
+The problem is typically converged in less than 30 iterations, but this is not guaranteed.
 The projected subgradient typically converges the fastest.

-2.5.
+2.10.
 Design Variables

-2.5.1.
+2.10.1.
 Mapping Elements to the Design Variables